 That’s a bold statement, clearly targeted at people who have no time to decipher and research each ingredient on the long ingredients list which frankly, looks like a chemical lab.

-So, even though Quest contains a respectable 15 grams of protein (in an isolate form), this this type of protein will only sabotage your health.
+So, even though Quest contains a respectable 15 grams of protein (in an isolate form), this type of protein will only sabotage your health.

 Type of emulsifiers